A long day of trudging through shin-deep squidgy mud, punctuated by the occasional finding of a geocache. It was hard work.

 I was minding my own business on Facebook one night when a certain local geocaching blogger asked me if I’d like to contribute to his experiment and answer a short quiz about my life in geocaching.

-In the early part of August I was sitting at the PC one night and I got round to thinking about geocaching.
+A Bit of Background In the early part of August I was sitting at the PC one night and I got round to thinking about geocaching.
 I hadn't done any for ages (not since March, just before the COVID lockdowns started).
-OK, I'd been a bit busy trying to fix up the back garden over the summer,...
+OK, I'd been a bit busy trying to fix up the back...

 The annual UK Mega geocaching event was being held in Aberdeen.
 I know someone who lives there.